 There are a huge number of routes of various lengths and difficulties, taking in every kind of scenery imaginable.
-Falkirk is a great place to get out and explore on foot, whether you are looking for a group to go walking with or somewhere suitable to push a pram, you can be sure that there will be something to suit.
+Falkirk is a great place to get out and explore on foot, whether you are looking for a group to go walking with or somewhere suitable to push a pram or wheelchair, you can be sure that there will be something to suit.

-The core paths network forms the basic system of paths in the Falkirk Council area and is managed by the Falkirk Council Ranger Service.
-The whole path network has been designed to provide for a range of activities including walking, cycling, horse riding, canoeing, etc - and to include paths for all abilities.
+The paths network forms the system of paths in the Falkirk Council area and is managed by the Falkirk Council Ranger Service.
+The whole path network has been designed to provide for a range of activities including walking, cycling, horse riding, canoeing, etc - and includes paths for all abilities.

-The entire network of paths which covers Airth, Denny, Blackness & Bo'ness, The Falkirk Wheel and South Falkirk and the Antonine Wall can be found within the downloadable Falkirk Council PDF.
+The entire network of paths which covers Airth, Denny, Blackness & Bo'ness, The Falkirk Wheel and South Falkirk and the Antonine Wall.

 John Muir Way